NEBA of Connecticut

 Section 1.
 Board of Directors: The Board shall consist of the President

 Section 2.
-Meeting of the Board: The Board shall meet at least four
+Meeting of the Board: The Board shall meet at least two (2)

-scheduled or special meetings may be called by the President.
+times annually.
+Additional scheduled or special meetings may be called

 Section 4.
 Quorum: